ThawaBR/Guess-the-anime-Hub/README.md

 ## Guess the Anime!
 Hub

-Test your anime knowledge by guessing names from a comprehensive list of popular anime series and movies.
+Test your anime knowledge by guessing names from our extensive collection.

 ## Features